pay-now/paynow-php-sdk/README.md

 See the [Paynow API documentation](https://docs.paynow.pl)

 ## Support
-If you have any problems, questions or suggestions contact with us on [Slack](https://pay-now.slack.com)
+If you have any questions or issues, please contact our support at support@paynow.pl.

 ## License
 MIT license.
 For more information see the [LICENSE file](LICENSE)